arcadiapage/arcadiapage.github.io/_posts/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero.md

 So how does the INFP change when they are successful at creating more inner harmony by integrating their shadow side?
 [My next post will dig into that!](https://arcadiapage.com/2023-02-27-how-infps-heal-and-grow-and-experiencing-trauma/)

-And if you feel ready to go even deeper into the magic of working with your archetypes you may also enjoy taking my simple, yet insightful [INFP Archetype Connection Workshop.](https://payhip.com/b/1q4ld)